-General Motor’s Super Cruise autopilot system is considered one of the most robust driver assistant systems available, next to Tesla’s own Autopilot, earning high marks from Consumer Reports overall.
+October 2020 – General Motor’s Super Cruise autopilot system is considered one of the most robust driver assistant systems available, next to Tesla’s own Autopilot, earning high marks from Consumer Reports overall.
 Although Consumer Reports finds Tesla Autopilot more capable, it favors Super Cruise since the system allows for true hands-off driving by using eye-tracking, similar to the openpilot from Comma.ai.
 That said, Super Cruise is limited to certain pre-mapped highways, unlike Tesla’s Autopilot

 GM is not standing still and in 2020, upgraded its Super Cruise system in Cadillacs by giving vehicles the capability to make lane changes on demand, a feature Tesla’s Navigate on Autopilot has had for a while.
 GM’s Super Cruise enhancement is the most extensive updating of the driver assisted system since the automaker’s 2017 rollout of the technology in the 2018 model year CT6 sedan.